zopefoundation/zope.testbrowser/README.txt

     >>> ctrl = browser.getControl(name='radio-value')

-    This shows the existing value of the control, as it was in the HTML recieved from the server:
+    This shows the existing value of the control, as it was in the HTML received from the server:

     >>> ctrl.value
     ['2']